usaid-cs/yesterday-i-learned/vexillology.md

 - There are two official color palettes for the French flag : "Dark blue" for public & military buildings and "Light Blue" for TV & government appearences/meetings.
 - The "confederate flag" is actually the confederate's flag [none of the time](https://www.youtube.com/watch?v=ULBCuHIpNgU&list=PLqs5ohhass_TWuJqc36II6McLxqLcRJfO&index=2).
 It was a central design in the actual battle flag, but the battle flag was never *just* the stars and cross.
 - The [flag of Lethbridge](https://en.wikipedia.org/wiki/Flag_of_Lethbridge) has different thicknesses of red lines.
+- [1/3 of the world's flags has red in it](https://gramener.com/flags/).
+The second most popular colour is white.
+There are more flags with green than there are flags with blue, to my surprise.
+- If Indonesia decides to invade Monaco, no one will know which is which.